willgeary/Wayfinder3D/README.md

 ![img](https://i.imgur.com/oxQd01T.jpg)

+### Closing the app

+You can terminate the local server with control + C or by closing the command line.

-When you are done with the virtual environment, you can deactivate it with:
+If you used a virtual environment, you can deactivate it with:

 `source deactivate`